-The Beatrix Potter Society holds biennial International Study Conferences in the UK – and occasionally in the USA.
+The Beatrix Potter Society holds biennial Conferences in the UK – and occasionally in the USA.
 It is able to offer scholarships for up to two scholars to attend these Conferences, as full residents.
 The scholarship(s) include a one-year membership of The Beatrix Potter Society, including receipt of the quarterly Journal and Newsletter.
 The scholarships are funded from the Society’s general donations fund.
-These scholarships are generally offered via appropriate universities, museums, libraries and other academic institutions in the UK, USA, Japan and elsewhere.
-They are aimed at students, and others, undertaking Potter connected research and studies and who might not otherwise have heard about the opportunity.
-Academic references will be required.
+They are aimed at people who are undertaking Potter connected research and studies.

 For further information, please contact firstname.lastname@example.org

 The Jane Morse Memorial Fund, launched in 2012, recognises the lasting contributions made by the late Jane Morse to The Beatrix Potter Society as Vice-President, North American Liaison Officer, author, educator and mentor.
 The Fund offers Beatrix Potter Society Members the opportunity to apply for partial financial assistance to register for specific Beatrix Potter Society meetings, events or Conferences

 The Fund is supported solely from specific donations made by Society Members and others.

 Donations to the Fund may be made at any time by cheque, in UK£ or US$, or by credit card.
 Please contact email@example.com.

 Any Member of The Beatrix Potter Society may apply for a Jane Morse Award.
 Applicants must be Members at the time the event/conference occurs and at the time of application.